 \ Their skill in navigation need not at all surprize us.
 Living in the western islands, along the coast, or in a country which is every where intersected with arms of the sea, one of the first objects of their attention, from the earliest time, must have been how to traverse the waters.
-Hence that howledge of the stars, so necessary for guiding them by night, of which we find several traces in Ossin's works: particularly in the beautiful description of Cathmor's shield in the 7th book of Temora.
-Among all the northern maritime autions, marigation chief means they employed for acquiring booty; and were among the first exploits which distinguished them in the world.
-Even the swage Americans were, at their first discovery, found to possess the most surprisine skill effect described to the control of the swage Americans were, at their first discovery, found to possess the most surprisine skill.
+Hence that knowledge of the stars, so necessary for guiding them by night, of which we find several traces in Ossian's works; particularly in the beautiful description of Cathmor's shield, in the 7th book of Temora.
+Among all the northern maritime nations, navigation was very early studied.
+Piratical incursions were the chief means they employed for acquiring booty; and were among the first exploits which distinguished them in the world.
+Even the savage Americans were, at their first discovery, found to possess the most surprizing skill and dexterity in navigating their immense lakes and rivers.